 Integrating these tried-and-true practices into your daily operations should help you prove to your consumers that you are the smartest option.
 Seek out developing technologies that provide early warning signals for red flags in shopping behavior and recommend appropriate next measures for the best results.

-The 15 Best Customer Retention Management Strategies for Businesses
+The 15 Best Strategies to Manage Customer Retention

 You should never underestimate the value of a devoted consumer base.
 According to studies, loyal customers account for 68 percent of sales, so maintaining existing clients should be your top priority.
 Read on for the greatest strategies for maintaining a high level of customer loyalty.